jordhor/grecaptcha/README.md

 </form>
 ```

-We declare a `div` as a google's recaptcha component container with a class `g-recaptcha` that we'll use only for DOM selection propouses.
-We use another parent `div` as a component's wrapper for validation purposes as well.
+We declare a `div` as a container where google will render the component, with a class `g-recaptcha` that we'll use only for DOM selection purposes.
+We use another parent `div` as the component's wrapper for validation purposes as well.
 The classes `ctr-valid` and `ctr-invalid` are established depending on whether the validation has been passed.
 In order to establish different classes names we can use the options passed in constructor function ([see below for details](#Constructor-options "constructor options") ).
 ```css
 .recaptcha {
     margin: 20px 0px 10px;